 - Implementation of adjustments to academic deadlines, course schedules, etc.

-When no policy violation is found, the Title IX Coordinator will address any remedies owed by the College to the Respondent to ensure no effective denial of educational access.
+When no policy violation is found, the Title IX Coordinator will address any remedies owed by the University to the Respondent to ensure no effective denial of educational access.
 At the discretion of the Title IX Coordinator, certain long-term support or measures may also be provided to the parties even if no policy violation is found.
-The College will maintain the privacy of any long-term remedies/actions/measures, provided privacy does not impair the ability to provide these services.
+The University will maintain the privacy of any long-term remedies/actions/measures, provided privacy does not impair the ability to provide these services.

 39. Failure to Comply with Sanctions and/or Interim and Long-term Remedies and/or Corrective Actions

 All Respondents are expected to comply with the assigned sanction(s)/corrective action(s) within the timeframe specified by the final Decision-makers.
-Failure to abide by the sanction(s)/corrective action(s) imposed by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanction(s)/corrective action(s), including suspension, expulsion, and/or termination from Moravian College and may be noted on a student’s official transcript.
+Failure to abide by the sanction(s)/corrective action(s) imposed by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanction(s)/corrective action(s), including suspension, expulsion, and/or termination from Moravian University and may be noted on a student’s official transcript.
 A suspension will only be lifted when compliance is achieved to the satisfaction of the Title IX Coordinator.